JerzyDeb/Systemy_Wbudowane/README.md

 # Systemy_Wbudowane
-Programs for the subject embedded systems
+Programs for the subject embedded systems writed in C language